 • Artist’s book The Arbitrary Text Of Wreckage (call number: 225.58-8) joins BinaReCodings at the Brooklyn Art Library.
 Part of The Sketchbook Project 2014, the book toured Canada and the US from March to October.

-• Textwork, dBooked, appears in a group show at Ajax’s McLean Recreation Complex, Ajax, Ontario through January and February.
+• The textwork, dBooked, appears in a group show at Ajax’s McLean Recreation Complex, Ajax, Ontario January through February.

-• “Confluence”, a commissioned textwork, is 2014 Ontario Writers’ Conference “Story Starter Contest” featured image this month.
+• Confluence, a commissioned textwork, is 2014 Ontario Writers’ Conference “Story Starter Contest” featured image for the month.

-• Four “TexTiles” shown at The Vault “Small Works” exhibition (December 2013 – January 2014), plus reading at the official opening.
+• Four works from TexTiles series appear at The Vault in the “Small Works” exhibition (December 2013 – January 2014).
+Reading given at the official opening.

 • “Here Be Writers: Charting One Writer’s Journey in Literary Durham Region” article appears in Open Book Ontario‘s “Focus On” series.

-• “TexTiles” wins first prize at Whitby Station Gallery’s Mind & Matter exhibition (November 2013 – January 2014) by jurors Anik Glaude, Gil McElroy, and Alice Teichert.
+• TexTiles wins first prize at Whitby Station Gallery’s Mind & Matter exhibition (November 2013 – January 2014) via jurors Anik Glaude, Gil McElroy, and Alice Teichert.

 • Slipstream listed in the Art Gallery of York University’s “Artist’s Book of the Moment 2013” (ABotM) exhibition and competition.

-• Author Ted Barris offers a shout-out in “The Face of Writing.”
+• Author Ted Barris gives a shout-out in “The Face of Writing.”

 • Textworks appear in “Take a City” article on Matilda Magtree blog.